Ellior2/Ellior2.github.io/_posts/2017-02-05-Data-processing.md

 I carried out all of my data processing by using `ssh` to remote login to Emu in the Roberts Lab.
 The following programs were installed to run the DDA proteomics analyses: Comet, Trans Proteomic Pipeline (Peptide and Protein Prophet), and Abacus.
 To use Jupyter Notebook to document my progress I tunnelled into Emu using the following procedure:

-- Open a Git Bash terminal locally and enter th
+- Open a Git Bash terminal locally and enter the follwing code:
 `ssh -N -L localhost:8000:localhost:7000 srlab@128.95.149.195`

 - Enter password when prompted